Thick-billed flowerpecker: Taxonomy

+The subspecies P. a. aeruginosa, P. a. striatissima and P. a. affinis have sometimes been considered as a separate species, the striped flowerpecker.

 Description

 This species flowerpecker is about 10 cm long and has a dark stout beak and short tail.
 They are dark grey brown above and dull greyish with diffuse streaking on light buffy underparts.
 The rump is slightly more olive in the nominate race.
 The bill is dark, somewhat stout and heavy and the iris is reddish.
 The sexes are not distinguishable in the field and the juvenile has a paler base to the mandible and less streaks on the underside.
 There are whitish spots at the tip of the tail feathers.
 The nominate race is found on the plains of the mainland of the Indian Subcontinent.
 The Sri Lankan population, zeylonense (=zeylonicum, zeylonica), is smaller and darker above. and Subspecies modestum (including pallescens) is found in northeastern India and extends into Burma.
 Several island forms have been described but some of them are only tentatively kept within this species.
 These include atjehense of Sumatra, finschi of western Java, tinctum of Sumba, Flores and Alor, obsoletum from Timor, striatissimum, aeruginosum and affine from the Philippines.
 Several of these such as aeruginosum are considered as full species as they are reproductively isolated and distinct in morphology.